microsoft/aroworkshop/_entries/03-03 tutorial.md

   4. Config Maps:  Shows the contents of configmaps available to the application and the key:value pairs.
   5. Secrets: Shows the contents of secrets available to the application and the key:value pairs.
   6. ENV Variables: Shows the environment varaibles available to the application.
-  7. Networking: Tools to illustrate networking within the application
+  7. Networking: Tools to illustrate networking within the application.
+  8. Shows some more information about the application.

+### Logging

+**Step 1:** Click on the *Home* menu item and then click in the message box for "Log Message (stdout)" and write any message you want outputted to the stdout stream.
+You can try "**All is well!**".
+Then click *Send Message*.

+**Step 2:** Click on message box located in "Log Message (stderr)" and write any message you want outputted to the stderr stream.
+You can try "**Oh no!
+Error!**".
+Then click *Send Message*.

-**Step 1:**
+**Step 4:**